Yankees rally for 11-inning win over Nationals

 Justin Wilson (1-0) pitched a hitless 11th after Yankees closer Aroldis Chapman allowed his first run of the season in the 10th.

-The Nationals took a 3-2 lead in the 10th when Trea Turner lifted a sacrifice fly, but the Yankees tied the game on Mike Ford’s single off Hand.
+The Nationals took a 3-2 lead in the 10th when Trea Turner lifted a sacrifice fly to right, but the Yankees tied the game on Mike Ford's single off Hand.

 Hand also gave up a game-tying hit to Torres in the ninth.
 He blew his first save in 25 regular-season chances since Aug.
 23, 2019.
 Hand also squandered a save chance against the Yankees in Game 2 of the 2020 American League wild-card playoffs when he was pitching for the Cleveland Indians.